 Castello di San Vigilio was purchased by Bergamo in the 1960s and converted into a public park.
-The four original towers of the fortification are still intact, along with bastions, embrasures, and walkways connecting them.
+The four original towers of the fortification are still intact, along with the bastions, embrasures, and walkways connecting them.
 Stately plane and horse chestnut trees are studded throughout the park.
-More stunning views unfolded before my eyes: the pastural valleys surrounding Bergamo, the jagged peaks of the Orobie Alps, and Monte Bastia from across the valley floor.
+More stunning views unfolded before my eyes: ancient farmland set in the dales of undulating hillocks surrounding Bergamo, the jagged peaks of the Orobie Alps, and Monte Bastia from across the Serio river valley.
 It’s not surprising that for centuries, Bergamo’s conquerors—from the Venetians to the French—continued to use Castello di San Vigilio as a strategic military post.

 After 45 minutes, I headed back down to Ristorante Baretto where my table was ready.
 I was seated on the patio with a brilliant vantage point of the city below.
 To my left was a young Italian couple, caught up in a heated conversation.
-They smoothed things over as soon as their dessert hit the table.
+They smoothed things over as soon as dessert hit the table.
 I ordered Casoncelli alla Bergamasca, a traditional pasta native to the region.
 Casoncelli are the lighter, airier sister of ravioli; alla Bergamasca refers to the sweet and savory preparation: a filling of ground meat, sausage, crushed amaretti cookies, and raisins, served with melted butter flavored with pancetta, sage, and Grana Padano.
-I’ll let you guess how many casoncelli I left uneaten.
+Can you guess how many casoncelli were left uneaten?

 After lunch, I started my descent to Città Bassa by way of the scalette di Bergamo, a series of ancient stairwells that have been used for centuries by the city’s populace.
-Today, the scalette offer a pedestrian-only scenic route for visitors, while maintaining their popularity with locals, particularly runners looking for an intense workout.
+Today, the scalette offer a pedestrian-only scenic route for visitors, while maintaining their popularity with locals.
 I began by taking the Salita dello Scorlazzone, which originate across the street from Ristorante Baretto.
 A mule track framed by stone walls concealing grand villas turned into 162 steep stone steps that let out onto Via Sudorno.

 With a shopping bag in one hand and a cone in the other, I crossed over Viale Roma, Città Bassa’s main thoroughfare, and traipsed along the Quadriportico del Sentierone, a grand arcade lined with upscale boutiques and design studios.
 To my left stood Bergamo’s world-famous opera house, named for Gaetano Donizetti, a patron son of the city.
 I continued my leisurely stroll through the medieval lanes and alleyways of Borgo Pignolo, which eventually brought me to Porta Sant’Agostino, one of four entrance gates in the Venetian Walls that surround the Città Alta.